The Basics Everyone Needs to Know

 Manage the Game

-Once the screen is viewable by everyone, the player whose turn it is can create the hangman puzzle, adding in each part of the puzzle and each letter as the game progresses.
+Once the screen is viewable by everyone, the player whose turn it is can find words to create the hangman puzzle, adding in each part of the puzzle and each letter as the game progresses.

 If you are using Zoom’s whiteboard function, all you need to do is click and drag on the screen with your mouse to draw shapes.
 If you’re on a mobile device, you slide your finger across the screen in exactly the same way.